nerney/Serverless-Framework-Guide/README.md

 ### The `resources` block

 Working with resources and sharing them between Serverless services is where things can get tricky, and there are a couple of easy mistakes to make while you build your application.

+## _TODO_

+- describing resources
+- capturing outputs, linking services
+- resource services(?)
+- service all the things, keep things small for atomic deploys
+- Serverless all the things
+  - use Serverless for everything that you are managing with serverless, you can break your stack easily if you eff around in the console.
+  - separate your resources from your logic, why have a service/function deploy do anything with your resources and vice-versa; manage your resources in their own deploys, apart from the functions and services that use them.
+- what not to Serverless?
+Things like VPCs, Security Groups, or other stuff that you might want to provide to your devs for use in their services rather than configuring themselves.
+Raw CloudFormation as little as possible, ie only the things that aren't cumbersome to include in your `serverless.yml`